scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/luck/index.md

 <WeeklyWinsBarGraph weeklyWinsData={[{'week': 1, 'wins': 8}, {'week': 2,'wins': 7}, {'week': 3, 'wins': 10}, {'week': 4,'wins': 7}, {'week': 5,'wins': 3}, {'week': 6,'wins': 4}, {'week': 7,'wins': 1, 'loss': true}, {'week': 8,'wins': 5, 'loss': true}, {'week': 9,'wins': 2}, {'week': 10,'wins': 3}, {'week': 11,'wins': 1, 'loss': true}, {'week': 12,'wins': 2}, {'week': 13,'wins': 5}, {'week': 14,'wins': 3, 'loss': true}]} />

-While we see that the two weeks in which he scored higher than only one team were actual losses, he benefited from five wins in which he scored higher than four or fewer teams.
+While we see that the two weeks in which he scored higher than only one team were actual losses, he benefited from five wins in which he scored higher than only four or fewer teams.
 Andrew would secure the bye week in the playoffs, but ultimately, this lucky run wouldn't matter.
-Mark's team exposed him as fraudulent in the second week with a commanding 111.52 to 88.87 win.
+Mark's team exposed him as fraudulent in the second round of the playoffs with a commanding 111.52 to 88.87 win.
 Speaking of Mark, let's look at his $$w_o$$ for his 2023 campaign to examine a season that actually mattered.

 <WeeklyWinsBarGraph weeklyWinsData={[{'week': 1, 'wins': 11}, {'week': 2,'wins': 4}, {'week': 3, 'wins': 4}, {'week': 4,'wins': 4}, {'week': 5,'wins': 5}, {'week': 6,'wins': 11}, {'week': 7,'wins': 5}, {'week': 8,'wins': 6}, {'week': 9,'wins': 0, 'loss': true}, {'week': 10,'wins': 7}, {'week': 11,'wins': 3, 'loss': true}, {'week': 12,'wins': 4}, {'week': 13,'wins': 1, 'loss': true}, {'week': 14,'wins': 2, 'loss': true}]} />

-Sure enough, Mark's team benefited in the same way as Andrew's: four wins in which he scored higher than four or fewer teams.
+Sure enough, Mark's team benefited in the same way as Andrew's: four wins in which he scored higher than only four or fewer teams.
 We've finally quantified what luck looks like in the regular season.

 ## The Luckiest and Unluckiest Individual Weeks
 Since $$w_o$$ values range from 0 to 11, the unluckiest outcome is to score higher than ten other teams and still lose.
 By the same token, the luckiest would be to outscore only one team and still win.
 These have happened several times over the past four years.
 First, the $$w_o=10$$ losses: